Chart Color Schemes

 In terms of cultural diversity, North Lambton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-North Lambton's cultural diversity aligns with the broader region, with 84.8% of residents being citizens, 82.6% born in Australia, and 85.2% speaking English only at home.
-Christianity is the dominant religion, practiced by 42.4% of North Lambton's population.
-Islam is overrepresented compared to Rest of NSW, with 3.2% versus 1.7%.
+North Lambton's cultural diversity aligns with the broader region's average, with 84.8% being citizens, 82.6% born in Australia, and 85.2% speaking English only at home.
+Christianity is the predominant religion, accounting for 42.4%.
+Islam, however, is overrepresented at 3.2%, compared to 1.7% across Rest of NSW.

 Frequently Asked Questions - Diversity